anwarmamat/cmsc330spring19-public/project2b/README.md

 ### Ground Rules
 In your code, you may **only** use library functions found in the [`Pervasives` module][pervasives doc] and the functions provided in `funs.ml`.
 You **may** use the `@` operator.
 You **cannot** use the `List` module.
 You **may not** use any imperative structures of OCaml such as references.

-The secret tests are worth 0 points, but check that you did not use any features that were not allowed.
+We will check that you did not use any features that were not allowed.
 You will **lose** points if you fail these tests.

 At a few points in this project, you will need to raise an `Invalid_argument` exception.
 Use the `invalid_arg` function to do so:
 ```